AshleyGaram/AG_Git_Projects/README.md

 •	Once you are in the directory.
 You must make all the files executable by the following commands, sudo chmod 755  -R `pwd` (This will make all the files in the current directory executable.
 Or you could do this individual to each file with this command, sudo chmod 755  filename.sh.

-•	I have also included a bunch of test files in a separate directory (testf) which you could use to test option 3 & 6.
+•	I have also included a bunch of test files in a separate folder (testf) which you could use to test option 3 & 6.
 You can make these files any permission you want.
-But you must first copy then into the directory with the script files.
+But you must first copy them into the directory with the script files.
 And then “Chmod” or change the permission of each file individual.
 With a command similar to the one show below.

 1. sudo chmod 400 filename.txt (Read Permissions on file)
 2. sudo chmod 200 filename.txt (write Permission on a file)